-Warsaw, Poland – Polish authorities have just made a record heroine bust and foiled a major smuggling operation.
+Warsaw, Poland – Polish authorities have just made a record heroin bust and foiled a major smuggling operation.

-On Sunday, Polish Prime Minister Mateusz Morawiecki told reporters that law enforcement authorities and tax inspectors had seized a record haul of 275 kg of heroin coming from the Middle East.
+On Sunday, Prime Minister Mateusz Morawiecki told reporters that law enforcement authorities and tax inspectors had seized a record haul of 275 kg of heroin coming from the Middle East into Poland.

-The drug was reportedly hidden in four containers shipped to Poland’s seaport of Gdynia.
+Local media reported that the drug was hidden in four containers shipped to Poland’s seaport of Gdynia.

-Thirteen people, including one 37-year-old Pole, have been arrested as part of the bust by Polish authorities in a coordinated effort with various other EU countries.
+Thirteen people, including one 37-year-old Pole, have been arrested as part of the bust by Polish authorities in a coordinated effort with various other EU countries agencies.